Amazon Fire Tablet Not Charging? Here’s How To Fix It

 Make sure you have power in the outlet you’re trying to charge from.
 Seems rather obvious, but sometimes it’s the obvious things that get us.

-Test the charger
+Test the charging adapter

 Test the cable

 The charger is only half of the hardware equation – there’s also a USB cable that connects the charger to your Fire.
 Above, we tested the charger.
 Next we need to test the USB cable itself.
 Fortunately all micro-USB cables are basically the same, so borrow another one from a different device (your smartphone, most likely) or from a friend, and see if swapping out cables will get your Fire to charge.
 If it does, then you know the problem was your cable – replace it.
+These are again easily acquired from Amazon.

 Test the charging port